Ehrlichiosis is an infection passed through a tick bite. It can be fatal if left untreated. However, it can be treated with medicine.

 Some may also develop:

 Some people also develop a rash.

-An untreated infection can cause difficulty breathing and bleeding problems.
+An untreated infection can cause problems with breathing and bleeding.

-You will be asked about your symptoms and medical history.
-You may not have known you were bitten.
-You may not have a bite mark.
+You will be asked about your symptoms and health history.
 You may be asked if you have spent time in areas known for ticks.
+You may be unaware of a tick bite and there may be no mark.
 A physical exam will be done.

 A blood test may be done to:

-Other medications may be advised to help relieve symptoms until the infection has cleared.
-It may take a few weeks before all of the symptoms have gone away completely.
+Other medicine may be needed to relieve symptoms.
+They can be stopped once the infection has passed.
+It may take a few weeks before all the symptoms have passed.